 Credit reports and scores were created to help financial institutions and the like measure the trustworthiness and creditworthiness of individuals.
 The health of one’s credit is foundational to a solid and dependable financial future.

-Reports are compiled by credit bureaus, who are regularly reported to by lenders and credit card issuers.
+Reports are compiled by credit bureaus, who regularly report to lenders and credit card issuers.
 Your credit report includes four types of information: personal details, credit accounts, credit inquiries, and public records.

 How Your FICO Score Is Calculated